RhinohawkUAV/rh_ros/obc_gazebo/README.md

-# Package for Software In the Loop (SIL) simulations of the Outback Joe Challenge vision pieline.
+# OBC Software In The Loop simulation

-Intro, describe the setup
+This package is designed to startup a simulation of a quadcopter and camera and attach it to the PX4 autopilot and our ROS image processing pipeline.

-## running
+## Running

 The simulator and image pipeline are started with roslaunch: